Russian drivers banned from competing in UK

 Russian drivers have been banned from competing in the UK by the national motorsport authority.

-Motorsport UK will refuse to recognise licenses of competitors from the Russian federation until further notice.
+Motorsport UK will refuse to recognise licences of competitors from the Russian federation until further notice.

 It means Nikita Mazepin cannot race in the British Grand Prix even if he continues to be part of the Haas team.